 - Changing with a statistically significant APC < 0, we characterized it as FALLING

-While these categorizations are somewhat arbitrary, they do provide a consistent method to characterize the trends across disparate measures.
-However, statistical significance in addition to the absolute value of change for incidence and mortality trends were used to ensure consistency with all major publications on national cancer trends.
+While these categorizations are somewhat arbitrary, they do provide a consistent method to characterize trends across disparate measures.
+Additionally, the statistical significance and absolute value of change for incidence and mortality trends were used to ensure consistency with all major publications on national cancer trends.

-- 2-6 data points: because of the limited number of data points, Joinpoint was not used, Instead, an APC was calculated between each consecutive data point, and the statistical significance of the APC was calculated using a two-sample test based on the standard errors derived from the survey/data source.
+- 2-6 data points: because of the limited number of data points, we did not use Joinpoint.
+Instead, we calculated an APC between each consecutive data point, and we calculated the statistical significance of the APC using a two-sample test based on the standard errors derived from the survey/data source.